Remarks of William Bronson to Lee County School Board 19 November 2024

 If Americans have the guts to really rely on free market forces, Adam Smith’s invisible hand, they could solve their problems quickly.
 Right now, we have basically a socialist monopoly running our public schools.

 The same would be true if we had the guts to give Americans a voucher for their health care and trust them to spend it wisely.
-How much better to have 300 million citizens with a stake in getting value for money rather than having all those choices rammed down our throats by “experts” who are sometimes biased about what we need because of kickbacks of various kinds.
+How much better to have 300 million citizens with a stake in getting value for money spent rather than having all those choices rammed down our throats by “experts” who are sometimes biased about what we need because of kickbacks of various kinds.
 It is a sad fact that about half of oncologists’ income is derived from companies whose chemotherapies they wouldn’t give their family members or themselves.

 We brag about how we love free enterprise, but we have allowed ourselves to be snookered into a corner where all the decisions are made by the oligarchies whose lobbyists eliminate competition, liability for their products, and push for consolidation.
 That may be why big agriculture, big pharma, big chemicals, big foods, and all the other bigs have maneuvered to control big media and big tech, so that the “average Joe” can be hoodwinked at every turn.
 Whether you are a farmer forced to buy sterile GMO seeds every year or be suited by a raft of lawyers, or a patient who wants to try “alternative medicine,” or a parent who wants to homeschool her child, the system is against you, and you end up, if you are able, paying through the nose for what you actually want and need.